bayillag/Comprehensive-Outbreak-Response-GIS-Training/Comprehensive-Outbreak-Response-GIS-Training/Part_III_Risk_Based_Surveillance/Days_68-70_Performance_Metrics_and_Acceptability/day69_core_metrics_for_measuring_surveillance_effectiveness.md

 ## Objectives

-- Define and calculate core surveillance metrics: sensitivity, predictive value positive (PVP), timeliness, completeness, and representativeness.
+- Define and calculate core surveillance metrics: sensitivity, predictive value positive (PPV), timeliness, completeness, and representativeness.
 - Assess system-level and unit-level performance using quantitative and spatial analyses.
 - Visualize metric distributions over time and space to identify weak links.
 - Interpret findings to recommend targeted improvements for the surveillance system.